propublica/fakenator/README.md

 # fakenator

 this app sets up a local baconator caching system.
-To run, use docker-compose, from the root:
+To run, clone repo and use *docker-compose*, from the root:

 `docker-compose build &&  docker-compose up`